sahajps/FC-PolarityScore/README.md

-# Interective Polarity Score Plot
+# Interactive Polarity Score Plot

 This project is an additional part of paper `Independent fact-checking organizations exhibit a departure from political neutrality` by `Singh et al.`.